EficodeRND/pluto-templates/README.md

 work.
 Templates provide the base implementation, ci pipelines and the deployment of the components to the desired target.

+NOTE!
+If you are developing templates and any files or folders are missing from the repositories you are creating from the template you should check that your template repository `.templating/.gitignore.template` is not preventing the Sprout from pushing the contents of that directory / file.

 Templates follow the best practises for the languages, language frameworks, version control, Devops way of working and the deployment target systems.